Tjaart55/Tjaart55/README.md

 <!---
 Tjaart55/Tjaart55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+The aim of this product was to:
+- Build in ZWAVE functionality into an existing project.
+- The ZWAVE controller needed to programmed with a hex file from the chip manufacturer before the application could work.
+This needed to be added to our manufacturing process.
+- The ZWAVE application collected ZWAVE network information and controlled ZWAVE devices according commands coming from our product's phone application.

+ Demo Projects C#

+## BinGap.cs
+A project from Codility that instructs the programmer to find the number of consecutive 0's in a binary string given any intiger value.

+## Gyro.xaml.cs
+A C# WPF application that receives stabalised/Fused XYZ Coordinate data from an embedded controller connected to a mpu9250 OR receives data from an Android app that outputs its sensor data over TCP/IP.

+## SerialDataAnalyser.cs
+Is a tool I created for viewing and outputing serial data using COMCOM Virtual ports.
+The application can also be configured as a serial to MQTT bridge.

 --->